 Freshman & Sophomore Housing

-Then we passed the HFSC (try figuring out what that stands for), which is equipped with a full theatre, 2 dance studios, a salad shop, and a Bulldog Tavern.
+Then we passed the HFSC (try figuring out what that stands for), which is equipped with a full theatre, two dance studios, a salad shop, and a Bulldog Tavern.
 I think the Corp owns one of these.

 The Corp. is a student-run profit (every single person is a student) that makes 5 million dollars in annual revenue.
 It’s a good thing to have on your resume: that you run a 5 million dollar company in your early 20’s.